 Then we have the official end of the calendar year and many westerners really allow themselves to let their hair down at this one, as this is the Left Brain saying it’s OK to know that an end has come.
 It’s written into bank holidays and work patterns, so it’s acceptable to allow the cells to realign.

 Then January 2nd comes and it’s back to work we go.
 Nothing much has changed at all really, has it, even with the obligatory New Year’s resolutions?
 Still the same job, same family, same alarm sound, same commute.
 No Thing Has Changed.
 No wonder we suffer so terribly from a malaise of the spirit at this time of year like nothing else collectively felt.
 It even has a name: Blue Monday.
-It falls on January 15th this year and it is the most depressing day of the year (Watkiss, 2018), although this ‘theory’ has been debunked by many a psychologist.
+It falls on January 15th this year [written 2018] and it is the most depressing day of the year (Watkiss, 2018), although this ‘theory’ has been debunked by many a psychologist.
 Although contested by psychology, it doesn’t take away from the reality that something is amiss with our collective happiness levels.
 Here I must acknowledge that not everyone feels this dip.
 Some sail through the festivities and into January without so much as a backward glance.
 Not all see this time of year as this heart-opening and I understand this.
-The problem comes if this is a deliberate act, in order to actively avoid the magic, the Mysticism.
+Yet something difficult to deal with comes, whether this is a deliberate act, in order to actively avoid the magic, the Mysticism, or a deliberate act of entering into closure, death and renewal.

 Why may this be?
 It may just be the weather and the dark, we’ve over eaten and spent too much, but there is more to it than this, I believe.
 It is as if so many feel all these feelings of peace and hope and joy, of renewal and all the other lovely things we’ve actually allowed and encouraged into our hearts, only to find that the ‘real’ world has no capacity at all to let us embody this.
 People kindly ask if I had a good holiday?
 Was Christmas stressful?
 Did I eat too many mince pies and drink too much wine?
 My mouth says lightly-fashioned quips, while my heart wants to sing: I danced barefoot in the ice and snow under a waxing moon, my children held candles and blew away the-end-of-things wishes they no longer needed, I cried as I played In the bleak midwinter on the piano, I made love to my husband for the last time before the solstice and then again when it had turned to greet him back into my being, I vowed to be more grounded this year and to be more Druid, I gazed with love at the moon at New Year’s Eve and I was called by the stars to remember my birth and I did, I did and I do.